1. Home

 Portugal

-Currently, Portugal charges a tourist tax in certain places.
-Here's what you can usually expect to pay in the most popular areas:
+To give you an idea, here's what you can currently expect to pay in the most popular areas:

-• Porto: €2 per person, per night payable up to 7 nights.
+• Madeira: €2 per person, per night payable up to 7 nights.

 • Algarve region: €2 per person, per night during the high season (April to October) and €1 per person, per night during the low season (November to March).
 During both the low and high season, the tax is payable up to 7 nights.